OutSystems/docs-support/src/community/customer-portal.md

 ### How to add a new member

-#### In O11 infrastructures
+#### For O11 infrastructures

 At your Customer Portal:

 1. click **Team** on the left-side menu
 1. and then the **Add Team Member** button.

-Here you can:
+Here you must:

-* Specify if that person should have **Company permissions** (this means that the Company Admin permission will be granted).
+* Define the email that will get the invite.
+* Define their role within the team.
+* Specify what type of **Company permissions**, Member or Admin, this person has.
-* Select the individual permissions he or she should have for each of your OutSystems infrastructures, for example, be an Infra Admin.
+* Select the individual permissions they should have for each of your OutSystems infrastructures, for example, be an Infra Admin **(not mandatory)**.
 * Invite this person to configure their initial developer account in LifeTime:
     * This option only applies to OutSystems Cloud and hybrid infrastructures.
-Aditionally, in Sentry subscriptions this option isn't available.
+Additionally, in Sentry subscriptions this option isn't available.
     * The username will be the same as their email.
     * The password will be selected by the new member when following the invitation link in their email.